 Risk management is handled by employees and the Executive Management Committee who report to the Board on the basis of the policy adopted by the Board.
 The Company identifies, evaluates and mitigates financial risks relating to the operating activities of the Company.
 The Board determines and adopts an overall internal policy for risk management.
-This policy is divided into different sections addressing specific areas such as currency risk, interest rate risk, credit risk, liquidity risk, invested assets risk and financing risk.
 The Company reports to the Board on compliance with and status of the risk policy in terms of the different financial risks.